daszkiewiczk/NUWE-Zurich-Cloud-Hackathon/README.md

 This repository is my entry in online phase of the NUWE x Zurich Cloud Challenge.

 # How to run and test the solution
-Install required dependencies (the auto-install.sh scripts has been extended to install awslocal and tflocal):
+Install required dependencies (the auto-install.sh script has been extended to install awslocal and tflocal):
 ```
 chmod u+x auto-install.sh
 ./auto-install.sh